raul23/ebook-classifier-training/README.rst

 `:information_source:` Insights from the words with the highest average feature effects

 - The average feature effects are computed based on the training set.
-- This graph show words that are strongly positively correlated with one category and negatively associated with the other two categories such as zeta (positive for *mathematics*) and universe (positive for *physics*).
+- This graph shows words that are strongly positively correlated with one category and negatively associated with the other two categories such as zeta (positive for *mathematics*) and universe (positive for *physics*).

   Those words constitute good predictive features.
 - *Computer science* is a category that has lots of very good predictive features (e.g. programming and algorithm).
 No wonder that the
   ``RidgeClassifier`` was able to correctly classify all ebooks from this category.
 - When you see the word 'energy' among books from the three categories, you are almost sure that they will be about *physics*.
-- Algorithm appears twice as good features, in the singular and plural forms.
+- *Algorithm* appears twice as good features, in the singular and plural forms.
 Need to do something about keeping only one form of a word (TODO).

 Classifying with ``ComplementNB`` (odd results)❗❓